Tucan444/Sphericalia/README.md

 ### Spherical Camera

+Usefull functionalities of spherical camera:
+- get mouse pos
+- align direction against target
+- camera moves

+Mouse pos is returned as point on a sphere, if not returns (10, 0, 0). <br>
+Align direction makes camera look away from some point. *t* goes from 0 to 1 with 1 completly aligning the direction.
+Fliping points camera towards the point. <br>
+Moving camera is expinsive so instead use `sphericalCam.cameraMoves.Add( new CameraMovement(origin, direction, distance) )`.

 ### Objects <span id="objScript"><span/>

 For *circle, ngon, general shape, uv tiles* there are functions for their manipulation: